Global Data Colocation Market Insights, Overview, Analysis and Forecast 2022

 The global data colocation market has been segmented on the basis of service type, components, end-users, and region.
 Service type available in the data colocation market has been segmented into small scale and large scale.
 Large scale businesses are more likely to avail of data colocation services.

-Components have bee segmented into network hardware, cooling units, server & storage, and others.
+Components have been segmented into network hardware, cooling units, server & storage, and others.

 End-users of data colocation have been segmented to include banking & insurance, IT & telecom, healthcare, government, energy, and others.